Please consider visiting us in 2021!

 Vermeer Corporation Museum

 Located at 2110 East Vermeer Road, the Vermeer Museum reflects the company’s nearly 7 decades of growth from a family farm and business to a global corporation.
 Hours are 8:00 am – 4:00 pm Wed – Fri, 9:00 am – 1:00 pm Sat of Tulip Time only.
-30-60 minutes, self guided.
+30-60 minutes, self guided, free.

 Central Park and Sunken Gardens Park

 The City of Pella plants hundreds of thousands of tulips throughout these two parks in celebration of Pella’s Dutch heritage.
 Especially vibrant and colorful is the Tulip Avenue Central Park which runs from the North fountain to the center of the park.
-An immense variety of tulips are showcased along this sidewalk.
+An extensive variety of tulips are showcased along this sidewalk.

 Fair Haven Memorial Garden